 The original copies of the images and files are stored permanently within the Media library when using the Media Library to store and deliver the images.

 When using your server or storage as an origin to deliver images, the original copies of the images and files stay within your servers, and ImageKit.io does not control how long the files remain there.
-Imagekit.io maintains a copy of your original image within its internal caches and performs all the optimizations on this copy of the original.
+Imagekit.io will access the original file from your origin and performs all the optimizations on this file.
+If you have the setting for "Save a copy of original images" switched on for your Enterprise account, ImageKit maintains a copy of your original image as well within its internal caches and performs all the optimizations on this copy of the original instead of going to your origin to access the image.

-The transformed and optimized copies of the images and files, when requested via a URL, are usually stored permanently.
+The transformed and optimized copies of the images and files, when requested via a URL, are stored in line with the cache headers.
 This not only improves the performance for repeat requests, but ensures the number of requests made to your origin server or storage is less.
 However, ImageKit.io might change this practice for a specific account or all accounts, if and when necessary.

 Every image URL is cached at the CDN, and other ImageKit.io internal caches, for a maximum of 180 days.
 This is done to ensure fast delivery of images across the globe.